kanekomasahiro/gp_debias/README.md

 [Masahiro Kaneko](https://sites.google.com/view/masahirokaneko/english?authuser=0), [Danushka Bollegala](http://danushka.net/)

-Code and model files for the paper: "Gender-preserving Debiasing for Pre-trained Word Embeddings" (In ACL 2019).
+Code and debiased word embeddings for the paper: "Gender-preserving Debiasing for Pre-trained Word Embeddings" (In ACL 2019).
 If you use any part of this work, make sure you include the following citation:

 ```
 @inproceedings{Kaneko:ACL:2019,